Elbing, Kansas: 19th century

 In 1946, Berean Academy was founded at the south end of Elbing.
 Although it began with fifteen students in grades nine and ten, it quickly expanded to include grades nine through twelve.
 By the 1970 Berean Academy had an enrollment of 300 students.
-Today, Berean Academy includes gradesK-12 and has an enrollment of about 260 students.
+Today, Berean Academy includes grades K to 12.
 The academy was established as a Mennonite school, but in 1966 it dropped its Mennonite distinctives to become an interdenominational Christian school.
 Berean Academy, probably more than any business or group of people, has sustained the life of Elbing.
 Although the town has several residents who are retired or are employed in nearby towns, a significant number of families reside in Elbing because of their connection to Berean Academy.
 Some live here because they teach at the school and others make it their home here so that their children can attend Berean Academy.

-Today Elbing has about 350 residents.
-It still has only three north and south streets (Main, Regier, and Johnson); and with the exception of about 20 acre that was added at the south end by annexing Berean Academy, it is still 1/4 mile wide and 1/2 mile long.
+Today, Elbing has about 350 residents.
+It still has only three north and south streets (Main, Regier, and Johnson); and with the exception of about 20 acre that were added at the south end by annexing Berean Academy, it is still 1/4 mile wide and 1/2 mile long.
 The area surrounding Elbing is mostly devoted to grain farming–primarily red winter wheat and sorghum grain.
 Nearby farms also raise a few cattle and hogs.
-During the last three decades almost forty houses have been built in Elbing, so only a few of its original lots remain unoccupied.
+During the last three decades, almost forty houses have been built in Elbing, so only a few of its original lots remain unoccupied.
 The town still has a small Post Office and is in the process of building its first fire station.
-Until the fire station is in operation, Elbing continues to depend upon the help of volunteer firemen and the fire protection services of nearby Newton, Kansas.
+Until the fire station is in operation, Elbing continues to depend upon the help of volunteer firemen and the fire protection services of nearby Newton.

 In 1961, Frederic Remington High School was built immediately north of Brainerd.
-Leading up to this new school, Whitewater, Potwin, Brainerd, Elbing, Furley, Countryside, and Golden Gate schools merged to form a joint rural high school.
+Leading up to this new school, Whitewater, Potwin, Brainerd, Elbing, Furley, Countryside, and Golden Gate schools merged to form Remington USD 206 public school district.
 Heated opposition between Whitewater and Potwin occurred during the discussion for the location of the new high school.
 Rural voters pushed for a centralized location in neither town.
 A public vote was passed to build the new school near Brainerd.